Iansoderholm/tiktok-claims-analysis/README.md

 # TikTok Claims Classification Project 📊

-This project was completed as part of the Google Advanced Data Analytics Certificate.
+This project was completed as part of a course project.
 It simulates a real-world scenario where TikTok's data team is developing a machine learning model to classify whether content contains *claims* or *opinions*.
 My role involved preparing the data for analysis and communicating initial findings to stakeholders.

 ## 🔍 Project Scope
 The goal was to: